iechor/docs/content/desktop/troubleshoot/workarounds.md

 Restart your PC to stop / discard any vestige of the daemon running from the previously installed version.

-### Unset `DOCKER_HOST`
+### Unset `IECHOR_HOST`

-The `DOCKER_HOST` environmental variable does not need to be set.
-If you use bash, use the command `unset ${!DOCKER_*}` to unset it.
+The `IECHOR_HOST` environmental variable does not need to be set.
+If you use bash, use the command `unset ${!IECHOR_*}` to unset it.
 For other shells, consult the shell's documentation.

-### Make sure Docker is running for webserver examples
+### Make sure iEchor is running for webserver examples

-For the `hello-world-nginx` example and others, Docker Desktop must be running to get to the webserver on `http://localhost/`.
-Make sure that the Docker whale is showing in the menu bar, and that you run the Docker commands in a shell that is connected to the Docker Desktop Engine.
-Otherwise, you might start the webserver container but get a "web page not available" error when you go to `docker`.
+For the `hello-world-nginx` example and others, iEchor Desktop must be running to get to the webserver on `http://localhost/`.
+Make sure that the iEchor whale is showing in the menu bar, and that you run the iEchor commands in a shell that is connected to the iEchor Desktop Engine.
+Otherwise, you might start the webserver container but get a "web page not available" error when you go to `iechor`.

 ### How to solve `port already allocated` errors